OpenSILEX/docs-community-dev/docs/codingStyle.md

  * Comments begins with a capital letter and ends with a dot.
  * The @author tag designates the first contributors of the class.
 A contributor that
  * updates the class won't be considered as an @author.
  * @update [Alice Boizet, Michel Simon] 4 Sept.
-2018: explanation
+2018: explanation.
  * @update [Andréas Garcia] 18 Sept.
-2018: explanation
+2018: explanation.
- * @see optional link to class or website that helps the comprehension of the class
+ * @see optional link to class or website that helps the comprehension of the class.
- * @param <T> the type of object handled
+ * @param <T> the type of object handled.
  * @author Morgane Vidal <morgane.vidal@inra.fr>, Arnaud Charleroy <arnaud.charleroy@inra.fr>
  */
  public class DAO<T> {